Presentation video

 • Preprocessing: frames are converted to grayscale and expanded back to 3 channels.
 This makes detection robust to filament color and chamber-light color — spaghetti is recognized by shape and texture, not color — and matches how the model was trained.

-• Inference: 320 px input size with confidence threshold 0.25.
+• Inference: 320 px input size.
 The reduced input size keeps inference fast enough for continuous monitoring on the Pi; spaghetti is a large, distinctive pattern, so small-object resolution is not needed.

 • Temporal confirmation: a detection must persist for 3 continuous seconds before an alert fires.
 Single-frame false positives (a hand passing by, a lighting flicker, a glare) never trigger anything.

-• Cooldown: after an alert, external notifications are suppressed for 60 seconds so one failure produces one notification, not a phone-buzzing flood.
+• Cooldown: after an alert, external notifications are suppressed for a while so one failure produces one notification, not a phone-buzzing flood.

 Desktop application

-The control app is built with PyQt6.
+The control app is built with PyQt6, and is the direct continuation of the interface I developed in Week 14 (Interface & Application Programming) — that week is where the GUI, its layout and its logic were first designed and documented.
 The UI layout was designed in Qt Designer and compiled with pyuic6 (frontendFAB.py); the logic lives in backendFAB.py.
 Because PyQt's event loop and Python's asyncio loop don't normally coexist, the app uses qasync to merge them — the WebSocket client and the health monitor run as asyncio tasks inside the Qt application without blocking the UI.

 • WebSocket client: receives the 1 Hz state JSON and the AI messages, and queues outgoing commands.
 It reconnects automatically every 3 s if the link drops.